mpram/Azure-Defender-for-IoT/HOL Steps/Microsoft Defender for IoT HOL.md

     **Site** Section
     - **Hub**: Select the IoT Hub you created in the previous step.
-    - **Display Name**: MD4IoTHub, usually this name will represent the site you will be analyze such as Plant I.
+    - **Name**: MD4IoTHub.
+Usually this name will represent the site you will be analyzing, such as *Plant I*.
     - **Zone**: Default.

     </br>